vence722/CQAIAQMBBQ0FBw8EBAYHCA/README.md

 Then make sure the current user has execution right for the .sh scripts.

-You may run the following command inside the project root:
+You may run the following command inside the project root path:
 ```
 chmod a+x *.sh
 ```